 Evaluation is the most comprehensive.
 It may include screening testing and assessment as well as clinical interviews of you, your child, service providers and other adults in your child’s life.
 Evaluations often include gathering your child’s history and background and to know all the things that contribute to your child’s mental health issues.
 Often, a team of mental health professionals including psychiatrists, psychologists, social workers and other educational and mental health professionals will conduct evaluations.
 Results of an evaluation may be used by court systems, schools, state agencies and treatment providers to help find out the best services for your child.
 Family members should be an active part of an evaluation.

-There are many types of treatments for children who have mental health issues.
+There are many types of treatment for children who have mental health issues:

-Individual outpatient treatment is where your child will see a counselor one or more times weekly to help them with their difficulties.
-For younger children it is most helpful to have the child’s parent or caregiver involved in the treatment.
-Outpatient services can be provided as individual, group, and family services.
+• Individual outpatient treatment is where your child will see a counselor one or more times weekly (in an office setting or remotely) to help them with their difficulties.
+For younger children, it is helpful to have the child’s parent or caregiver involved in the treatment, and meeting in-person is often preferred due to challenges engaging younger kids in remote/video-based treatment.

 There are many specific treatment models for different behavioral health conditions and challenges.
-Evidence-based treatments are those that have been shown to help children with a certain condition or set of conditions improve symptoms or recover better than “usual care.”
+Evidence-based treatments and practices are those that have been shown to help children with certain conditions improve symptoms or recover more than “usual care.”
 You can learn about some of these evidence-based treatments here.

-Some parents choose faith-based support, recreational activities, native or local healers, or nutritional plans to help with their child’s mental health concerns.
-Parents must find out whether these treatments have worked for children with similar conditions in the past and if they are safe.
+Some parents choose faith-based support, recreational activities, indigenous, native or local healers, or nutritional plans to help with their child’s mental health concerns.
+Before beginning your child on any alternative treatment plan, parents must find out whether these treatments have worked for children with similar conditions in the past and if they are safe.
 It is important to know that the service provider you choose has a good track record of working with children and can demonstrate successful outcomes.
+At a minimum, it is a good idea to do a Google search on the organization, provider, and/or treatment model you are considering.
+You can also ask your child’s pediatrician or around your community to learn about others’ experiences with the alternative provider or treatment.

 Depending on the type of condition, how serious and how long your child has had the symptoms, your pediatrician or child psychiatrist may prescribe medication for your child.
-Often, medication is prescribed with some type of behavioral treatment, such as counseling.
+Often, medication is prescribed with some type of behavioral treatment.
 However, in an increasing number of cases, especially in the treatment of Attention Deficit Hyperactivity Disorder (ADHD), some providers may only prescribe medication.
+For some conditions, including ADHD, parent training may also be recommended.

-Typically, no. Medications will not usually significantly change personality, but should affect your child’s symptoms.
-This is a common concern for parents because giving your child any medication is always a concern.
-Psychotropic medications (drugs used to treat mental health issues), often do not change your child’s personality but can lessen their psychiatric or behavioral symptoms.
-For example, children who have depression or acute anxiety may get relief from these symptoms when taking certain medications.
+Typically, no. Giving your child any medication is always a concern to take seriously, but psychotropic medications (drugs used to treat mental health conditions), usually do not change your child’s personality but can significantly lessen their psychiatric or behavioral symptoms.
+For example, children who have depression, anxiety, and/or ADHD may get relief from these symptoms when taking certain medications.
 Parents should closely monitor their child when taking medications and report any concerns about side effects, changes in mood or personality to the prescribing physician.

 Side effects differ with each medication.
 Common side effects include symptoms such as drowsiness and changes in appetite.
 Many side effects are mild and temporary, and will subside as your child’s body adjusts to the medication.
 It is best to ask your doctor and/or the pharmacist about the possible side effects for any medications your child is taking and to let them know about all other supplements or medications your child is taking to avoid drug interactions.

 Medications that have been approved for use for children must go through an intense review by the Federal Food & Drug Administration (FDA).
-All medications have risks and it is important to discuss these with your prescribing physician and/or pharmacist before taking them.
+All medications have risks, so it is important to discuss these with your prescribing physician and/or pharmacist.
 Overall, psychiatric medications prescribed for children, when used properly, are usually safe.

 However, any medication can be dangerous if not taken correctly, if combined with certain other substances or medications, or under certain other circumstances.
-It is important to ask a qualified physician, pharmacist or nurse practitioner about the medication’s safety.
+It is important to ask a qualified physician, pharmacist or nurse practitioner about the medication’s safety and potential drug or food interactions.
 Ensure your provider is aware of all other supplements and medications your child is taking as well as any allergies or past reactions to other medications.

-Medications differ in price and can be expensive in some cases.
-Most common psychiatric medications are paid for by insurance plans and HUSKY/Medicaid, although co-pays can vary widely.
+Medications differ in price from very affordable to very expensive.
+Most common psychiatric medications are covered by insurance plans and HUSKY/Medicaid, although co-pays can vary widely.

-If your family is getting HUSKY/Medicaid coverage in CT, ask the Behavioral Health Partnership (BHP) if the medicine is covered, and if not, what the estimated cost of the prescribed medication will be to you and your family.
+If your family receives HUSKY/Medicaid coverage in CT, ask the Behavioral Health Partnership (BHP) if the medicine is covered, and if not, what the estimated cost of the prescribed medication will be to you and your family.

-If you do not have health insurance you may want to ask your family doctor about your options or visit Access Health CT to look at plans and assistance available through the state health insurance exchange.
+If you do not have health insurance, you may want to see if you (or your child) qualify for HUSKY/Medicaid, ask your doctor or pharmacist about your options, or visit Access Health CT, the state health insurance exchange, to see available health plans and tax credits.
 Enrolling in the GoodRx program can also help you find lower prices on prescription medications.

 It depends on your child’s diagnosis and symptoms.
 Some conditions will require only a temporary course of medication, while others may benefit from long-term medication (if tolerated well).
 The prescribing clinician should assess your child on an ongoing basis to see if medications are still needed and assess the current dosage.
 If your child is taking a combination of psychiatric medications, it is especially important that your doctor assess the child on a regular basis.

-It is common for parents to blame themselves for their children’s issues.
-Children’s mental health issues are a result of many different things, including biological (genetic), environmental, family, and individual factors.
-It is helpful for parents and caregivers to take an active role in their child’s treatment, but blaming yourself for your child’s issues will not help you or your child.
+It is common for parents to blame themselves for their children’s mental health challenges.
+But it’s important to know that children’s mental health is influenced by many different factors, including biological (genetic), environmental, family, societal, and individual factors.
+Blaming yourself for your child’s issues will not help you or your child, but taking an active role in getting them appropriate treatment and support will!

-Some disorders are biologically linked, and children are more likely to have some problems if close family members have them.
-There are no known psychiatric disorders that are 100% hereditary.
-If a child’s parent has a certain mental health concern, it does not mean the child will suffer from the same difficulty.
-Similarly, even two people with the same diagnosis may experience different symptoms or severity.
-However, if the child’s parent does have a psychiatric issue, it does increase the risk for the child to have similar difficulties.
-The way your child develops is due to both heredity (biology) and their environment.
+Some disorders are biologically linked, and children are more likely to have certain problems if close family members have them.
+If a parent has a psychiatric issue, it does increase the risk for the child to have similar difficulties.
+However, there are no known psychiatric disorders that are 100% hereditary.
+If a child’s parent has a certain mental health concern, it does not mean the child will suffer from the same difficulty, and even two people with the same diagnosis may experience different symptoms or severity.
+Finding professional support for yourself and your child when needed is the best way to help prevent or reduce the severity of mental health challenges.

-Both boys and girls can have mental health concerns and sometimes these issues show themselves in different ways.
-The way in which mental health issues develop depend on many things, but the child’s gender can have a role.
+All children and youth can experience mental health concerns, and sometimes these issues show themselves in different ways based on gender.
+The way in which mental health issues develop depend on many things, but gender can play a role.

-Because boys and girls are often socialized in different ways, boys are more likely to show outward signs of anger, aggression and acting out behaviors.
-Girls, on the other hand, are more likely to hold in these feelings and this can lead to problems, such as depression, anxiety and other “internalized” disorders.
+Mainly because boys and girls are typically socialized in different ways, boys are more likely to show outward signs of anger, aggression, and “acting out” behaviors.
+Girls, on the other hand, are more likely to hold in these feelings and this can lead to more “internalized” problems, such as depression or anxiety.
 However, newer research has shown that the differences in the way in which girls and boys experience mental health issues is getting smaller.

 Some agencies and providers offer gender-sensitive counseling and services designed for the needs of girls or boys.
 There are also some providers and agencies who specialize in working with transgender youth.
 As a parent or caregiver, you know your child best and can help point to the issues and concerns that will be most important when finding the right help.

-It is common for people to worry about what others think and have concerns about the stigma (shame) of mental health issues.
+It is common for people to worry about what others think and have concerns about the stigma or shame of mental health challenges.
 But stigma can sometimes get in the way of enabling your child to get the treatment he/she needs.

-Different cultures have different views about mental health issues and concerns, and in some cultures it is not okay to talk about such issues.
+Different cultures have different views about mental health issues and concerns, and some cultures are less open to talking about them.
 However, in our society it is becoming more accepted to talk about mental health concerns.
 Parents often say that a safe place to talk about their issues is with other parents who have some of the same concerns or experiences.

 Mental health issues should be treated like any other health concern that your child might have.
-However, if you have concerns, laws can protect you and your child’s privacy and information cannot be shared without your consent.
+However, remember that laws can protect you and your child’s privacy, and private information cannot be shared without your consent.

-Like other health problems your child may face, many mental and behavioral health problems take care of themselves with time and the right treatment.
-It is important to get treatment for your child when problems first happen to help stop them from getting more serious.
+Like any other health problem your child may face, many mental and behavioral health issues will resolve with time and the right treatment.
+It is important to get treatment for your child when problems first happen to help prevent them from getting more serious.
 Some disorders can last a lifetime, but many children will respond well to treatment and can still improve symptoms and functioning with time and support.

-Your child’s behavior or performance at school may or may not be affected by his/her mental health issue.
-Many times, it is helpful to talk with your child’s school counselor or social worker (or other school-based mental health professional), to inform them of your child’s diagnosis and treatment so they can give the right support at school.
-In some cases, school-based services can be very helpful.
+Your child’s behavior or performance at school may or may not be affected by his/her mental health condition.
+It can be helpful to talk with your child’s school counselor or social worker to inform them of your child’s diagnosis and treatment plan so they can provide support at school.
+If needed, school health staff can also assist the child in managing medication during the school day.
+In some cases, school-based mental health services can be very helpful.

-For more serious mental health concerns (or developmental disorders such as autism or ADHD), your child’s issue may be recognized through an Individualized Education Plan (IEP) that provides your child with added services, supports, and accommodations in school.
+For more serious mental health concerns, or for developmental disorders such as autism or ADHD, your child may benefit from an Individualized Education Plan (IEP) that details the services, supports, and accommodations your child will be provided in school.
 It is important to work closely with your school to make sure your child is observed and tested so that he/she can get the right support and services if needed.

 For minor mental health concerns, some parents choose not to share the information with the school and are not required to share it, as this information is considered confidential.

 Parents and caregivers often say that talking to other parents is one of the most useful forms of support.
-Connecticut has many family advocacy and support centers where trained parents can assist you and link you to local resources.
-The Connect4Families toolkit has a section listing family advocacy organizations in Connecticut.
-You can also consult CT’s Community Collaboratives which can link you to other resources.
+Connecticut has many family advocacy and peer support centers where trained parents can assist you and link you to services and resources.
+Click here to view an updated list of Family Advocacy and Support resources in the Connect4Families Toolkit on our sister site.
+You can also consult CT’s Community Collaboratives, which can link you to other resources.

 It is important for parents to be honest and use words your children can understand.
 A good place to start is by asking your child to talk about what is worrying them or bothering them.
 It is important to create a safe place where your child can talk with you in the open about their issues.
 Some parents find that a certain time or place is best for talking to your child.

-It is important for you to use the words that your child can understand and to answer their questions in a simple way so that you do not burden them with unnecessary information.
-Explain to your child that because of the concerns they have been having, you are going to talk to someone who can help.
-As your child continues getting help, it is important to keep talking with your child so that they can share their ideas/concerns.
+Later, as your child continues getting help, it is important to keep talking with and listening to your child so that they can share their ideas or concerns.
 If you are having problems talking to your child, developing a better relationship and open communication can be one of the goals of treatment.
 A family therapist may also be able to help.

 If you talk to your child’s brothers and sisters, use words that are right for their age and that they can understand.
 Be careful not to burden your other children with too much information, but respect their questions and concerns.